numirias/semshi/README.md

 [![codecov](https://codecov.io/gh/numirias/semshi/branch/master/graph/badge.svg)](https://codecov.io/gh/numirias/semshi)
 ![Python Versions](https://img.shields.io/badge/python-3.5,%203.6-blue.svg)

-Semshi provides semantic syntax highlighting for Python in Neovim.
+Semshi provides semantic highlighting for Python in Neovim.

 Most syntax highlighters are regex-based and unaware of semantics.
 Semshi performs static analysis of Python code as you type.
 It asynchronously builds a syntax tree and symbol table to understand the scope of locals, globals, arguments etc. and highlight them differently.
 This makes code easier to read and lets you quickly detect missing imports or misspelled names.